timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

 </procedure>

-Once the ingestion finishes, your database has around 1.5M Bitcoin transactions in it and you can start making your first queries.
+Once the ingestion finishes, your database contains around 1.5 million Bitcoin transactions.
+Now, you can make your first queries.

 ## Query Bitcoin transactions
-Query the five most recent non-coinbase transactions from the database:
+Query for the five most recent non-coinbase transactions:

 ```sql
 SELECT time, hash, block_id, weight  FROM transactions